lucienl100/fractal-landscape-generator/README.md

 * Unity 2019.4.3f1

 ## Diamond-Square implementation
 For the Diamond Square algorithm, the corners of the grid is set to a random value in a specified range.
 Then the centre of these 4 points is set to the average of the heights of the corners, this is known as the diamond step.
-Then for each 'square', the center of the vertices is set to the average of the vertices (Note: For points on the edge, only 3 points are used), this is the square step.
-Due to the nature of needing to find a middle point between the 3/4 vertices, the grid must be 2^n+1 size.
+Then for each 'diamond', the center of the vertices is set to the average of the diamond's points (Note: For points on the edge, only 3 points are used), this is the square step.
+After both of these steps are completed, the grid is then split into 4 equally sized grids, and the algorithm repeats for each grid.
+This processes continues until the size of each grid has a side length of 1, which results in every point in the original grid to be designated a specific height.

-This section of code shows the operation of applying Step() which implements the diamond and square step on each separate square of the grid with decreasing size.
+This section of code shows the use of a double nested for loop which will inspect every grid in the original grid, conduct both steps on itself, then essentially 'splits' into 4 smaller grids, this is repeated n amount of times.
+The reason why the original square grid has to have ((2^n) + 1) points per row is because it is the only set of dimensions that allow for the grid to evenly divide into 4 smaller grids until each length is 1.
 ```c#
     for(int i = 0; i < nVal; i++)
 		{